Thursday, 29 August 2024

 Newfoundland & Labrador - St. John's

 Labrador has some stunningly spectacular scenery, especially the Torngat Mountains, but it is a hard to get to place, not easily accessible without long hikes over difficult terrain.
-A cruise on Adventure Canada's Ocean Endeavour allowed us to experience the scenic province without overly stretching our physical abilities.
+A cruise on Adventure Canada's Ocean Endeavour this July allowed us to experience the scenic province without overly stretching our physical abilities.

 We started off in Newfoundland, arriving a day early in July to visit Quidi Vidi that I missed on the last visit and also revisited some of the old favourites like Jellybean row.
 Between Uber and walking we managed to cover quite a bit of the city, from the rustic charm of Quidi Vidi, the Battery and all the way into town, going past Jelly Bean Row, circling back to Bannerman Park (because we saw people with gelato from the Parlour) then up to the Rooms before heading back downtown to the waterfront and the Pedestrian Mall.
 It was a long rambling walk but it was great reviving fond memories of the colourful city.